FaderVader/LogParser/readme.md

 ### Development agenda - Tech ###

-In order to get useful stats from the log-file collection, I expect to use various sorting and tree-search algorithms to generate the reports.
+In order to get useful stats from the log-file collection, I expect to use various sorting and tree-search algorithms to generate the reports. **Tries**, in particular should be helpful for indexing search-terms.